ins-amu/SipEtAl_RegionalDifferencesInRsFMRI/README.md

-# Parameter inference on brain network models with unknown node dynamics and spatial heterogeneity
+# Characterization of regional differences in resting-state fMRI with a data-driven network model of brain dynamics

 This repository contains the code used in [1].